On this page:

 An assessment under the EPBC Act includes construction, operation and decommissioning of wind turbines, cables, substations and associated infrastructure.
 It must take the following into consideration:

-• Australia’s obligations under the Ramsar Convention
+• australia’s obligations under the Ramsar Convention

-• Requirements of a recovery plan, conservation advice or a threat abatement plan for a listed threatened species
+• requirements of a recovery plan, conservation advice or a threat abatement plan for a listed threatened species

 • Australia’s obligations under migratory species conventions and treaties, including the Japan-Australia Migratory Bird Agreement (JAMBA), China-Australia Migratory Bird Agreement (CAMBA), Republic of Korea Australia Migratory Bird Agreement (ROKAMBA), Bonn Convention and Agreement on the Conservation of Albatrosses and Petrels (ACAP)

-• A management plan in force for an Australian Marine Park (AMP)
+• a management plan in force for an Australian Marine Park (AMP)

-• Public consultation and feedback on the proposed project.
+• public consultation and feedback on the proposed project.

 Read more about the EPBC Act process.